Michelle Obama’s Big Annoucement

 Obama remarked that the book will share a “fuller story” of her life, “blemishes and all.”

-The former First Lady of the United States will start her book tour, according to Us Weekly, in her hometown of Chicago, the same day that Becoming hits shelves.
+The former first lady of the United States will start her book tour, according to Us Weekly, in her hometown of Chicago, the same day that Becoming hits shelves.

 Obama will then stop in Los Angeles, Washington, D.C., Boston, Philadelphia, Brooklyn, Detroit, Denver, and San Jose before wrapping up her book tour in Dallas on December 17.

-In a press release, Obama noted that she is hopeful the tour will inspire readers to share their own stories of their lives so “we can better recognize that each of us, in our own way, is in a constant process of becoming.”
+In a press release, Obama noted that she is hopeful the tour will inspire readers to share own stories of their lives so “we can better recognize that each of us, in our own way, is in a constant process of becoming.”

 In February of 2018, Mrs. Obama made a formal announcement that she would be releasing her book in a Twitter statement.